-The Learner Support Fund a term used for the College bursaries available to students aged 16 plus who meet eligibility criteria for financial support towards towards the cost of travel, food, course essential items and childcare.
+The Learner Support Fund is a bursary available to students who meet eligibility criteria for financial support towards towards the cost of travel, food, course essential items and childcare.
 These funds are provided to the college from the government to assist colleges in removing financial barriers to learning.

 If your household income is below £37,000 you can apply.